On a Merton Problem with Irreversible Healthcare Investment: Numerical Study

 \section{Numerical Study}

-In this section, we present numerical illustrations of the optimal strategies and provide the corresponding financial and economic implications.
-Firstly, we show the healthcare investment boundary in dual and primal variables, as described in Theorem \ref{integralb} and Proposition \ref{hatb}, respectively.
-Moreover, we investigate the sensitivity of the optimal boundaries on relevant parameters and analyze the consequent economic implications.
-We use a recursive iteration method proposed by \cite{huang1996pricing} to solve the integral equation (\ref{integralb}) and provide a detailed explanation of the method in Appendix C. The numerics was done using Mathematica 13.1.
+In this section, we present numerical illustrations of the optimal healthcare investment boundary and the associated optimal consumption and portfolio strategies, and discuss their financial implications.
+We first display the healthcare investment boundary in the primal variables, as described in Proposition \ref{hatb}.
+We then investigate the sensitivity of the optimal boundary with respect to relevant model parameters and analyze the resulting economic implications.
+Finally, we illustrate the optimal consumption and portfolio rules, {both in the benchmark case without healthcare investment and in the case where healthcare investment is available.} The nonlinear integral equation in (\ref{eq:boundary-integral-equation}) is solved by the recursive iteration method proposed by \cite{huang1996pricing}; a detailed explanation of the numerical scheme is provided in Appendix \ref{numerical}.
+All numerical computations were performed using Mathematica 13.1. {The code is available upon request.}

-The most of basic parameters in Table \ref{tab1} are from \cite{hugonnier2013health}.
-The value of the financial parameters in Panel A are conventional, where the calibrated value of the subjective discount rate $\rho$ is standard for the Panel Study of Income Dynamics (PSID) studies.
-As we discussed in Remark \ref{remark}, we choose the health production function $f(I)=I^\beta$ with $\beta=0.19$ in this section, where the value of $\beta$ is from \cite{dalgaard2014optimal}.
+Most of the basic parameter values in Table 1 are taken from \cite{hugonnier2013health}.
+The values of the financial parameters in Panel A are conventional, and the calibrated value of the subjective discount rate $\rho$ is standard in Panel Study of Income Dynamics (PSID) studies.
+As discussed in Remark \ref{remark}, we choose the health production function $K=I^\beta$ with $\beta=0.19$ in this section, where the value of $\beta$ is taken from \cite{dalgaard2014optimal}.

-It is worth noting that we consider two types of agents: the ``healthy agent'' has excellent initial health status (i.e., $h=1000$), whereas the ``sick agent'' has a poor initial health status (i.e., $h=2$).
-We find that they have different behaviors and further analyze the economic mechanism behind these behaviors.
+We consider two types of agents.
+The ``healthy agent'' has an excellent initial health status, namely $h\in[100,200]$, whereas the ``sick agent'' has a poor initial health status, namely $h\in[2,10]$. {These two types of agents exhibit different health and mortality dynamics, as illustrated in Figures \ref{simulation} and \ref{simulation1}.
+The qualitative behavior of the optimal investment boundary is similar in several baseline experiments, but some comparative statics, in particular with respect to the subjective discount rate, differ across sick and healthy agents.
+We therefore discuss the economic mechanisms separately when needed.}